 #12- brain fog- this is very common problem I see in my patients with low thyroid.
 Can’t focus, cant concentrate, you head just feels heavy.
 You make mistakes at work.
 You have to read a sentence 2 or three times to understand what you just read.

-My bet is that you do have a thyroid problems and you need a more thorough workup.
+My bet is that if you can relate to more than three of these, you need a more thorough workup including T3, Reverse T3 and Thyroid antibodies.
 If you are a man or woman suffering with these problems- #1 realize that you are not alone.
 According to American thyroid association, An estimated 20 million Americans have some form of thyroid disease.

 1 in 8 women develop a thyroid disorder and Up to 60 percent of those with thyroid disease are unaware of their condition.
 They have no idea.
 They are suffering with these symptoms day in and day out- not enjoying a quality of life they had hoped for.